rdkcmf/rdk-aamp/README.txt

 reportbufferevent=<X> Enable/Disable reporting buffer event for buffer underflow, default is 1 (enabled) useWesterosSink=1  Enable player to use westeros sink based video decoding.
 Default value is false(disabled) aamp-abr-threshold-size=<X> Specify aamp abr threshold fragment size.
-Default value is 25000
+Default value is 25000 useLinearSimulator Enable linear simulator for testing purpose, simulate VOD asset as a "virtual linear" stream. useRetuneForUnpairedDiscontinuity=0 To disable unpaired discontinuity retun functionality, by default this is flag enabled. curlHeader=1 enable curl header response logging on curl errors.
+Default is false (disabled). customHeader=<customHeaderString> custom header string data to be appended to curl request
+        Note: To add multiple customHeader, add one more line in aamp.cfg and add the data, likewise multiple custom header can be configured. uriParameter=<uriParameterString> uri parameter data to be appended on download-url during curl request, note that it will be considered the "curlHeader=1" config is set. useRetuneForUnpairedDiscontinuity=0 To disable unpaired discontinuity retun functionality, by default this is flag enabled.
 =================================================================================================================
 Overriding channels in aamp.cfg aamp.cfg allows to map channnels to custom urls as follows